Orange County Workers’ Compensation Attorney

 If you believe you have a case of workers’ comp retaliation, our lawyers can help.
 We understand the elements an employee needs to bring these types of claim in Orange County.
 Our team can go up against major companies and corporations on your behalf, to get to the bottom of an alleged retaliation case and its affects on your life.
 You may be eligible for job reinstatement and compensation for your losses.
 Never take retaliation lying down.
 Retain a worker’s compensation lawyer to defend your rights as a California worker.

 Speak to Someone About Your Workplace Injury Today

 Your story is our priority at Bentley & More, LLP.
 We pride ourselves on our defense of California’s vulnerable workers in the face of serious work-related injuries and wrongful death.
 Our team has appeared on broadcasts such as NBC, The Dr. Oz Show, KTLA 5, and several others for our exceptional case results.
 Our unwavering dedication to the clients we serve sets us apart.

-When you come to us after a workplace injury, we’ll listen to your story carefully, list your legal opportunities, and help you take a stand against negligent employers or other parties.
+When you come to us with a serious injury after a work accident, our experienced legal team will listen to your story carefully, list your legal opportunities, and help you take a stand against negligent employers or other parties.
 Take the first step toward the compensation you deserve.
-Contact us online or call (949) 870-3800 for a free, no-obligation case evaluation.
+Contact us online or call our Orange County law firm (949) 870-3800 for a free, no-obligation case evaluation.